CatsLover2006/cydiaArchive/README.md

-# cydiaArchive
+# Cydia Archive
-Archive of important Cydia packages.
+My archive of important Cydia packages.<br>
+If you want me to add a package (that's not a theme), please email chancelorne@icloud.com!